Czech Republic Food Guide

 Buchty

-Steamed or baked sweet buns - soft yeast dough filled with plum jam (povidla), poppy seeds, or tvaroh (cottage cheese), dusted with powdered sugar.
-Served with melted butter.
-Comfort food.
-Bohemian tradition.
-Best eaten warm.
-Home-style dessert.
+Soft yeast buns, steamed or baked, filled with plum jam (povidla), poppy seeds, or tvaroh (cottage cheese) and dusted with powdered sugar.
+They are served with melted butter and eaten warm.
+A homey Bohemian comfort dessert.

 Trdelník